 - Try our tips for improving mental wellbeing in pregnancy and handling stress.

-- ask people not to share their birth stories with you if you don’t find it helpful
+- Ask people not to share their birth stories with you if you don’t find it helpful.

 What should I do if I’m afraid of childbirth?

-Tell your midwife or doctor how you feel, as early in your pregnancy as possible.
-They may be able to reassure you.
-Remember, anxiety is a mental health condition and not a sign of weakness, something that will go away on its own or that you should just ‘get over’.
+Tell your midwife or doctor how you feel as early in your pregnancy as you can.
+Remember, anxiety is a mental health condition, not a sign of weakness.
+It is not something that will go away on its own, or that you should just ‘get over’.

-If your anxiety is severe, you should be referred to a mental health specialist for pregnant women.
-Ideally, this should be someone with experience of childbirth fears.
+If your anxiety is severe, your midwife or doctor may well refer you to a pregnancy mental health specialist.
+This should be someone who is used to treating people with childbirth fears.